 For information regarding the Ethics Commission's procedures for processing complaints, please refer to the Enforcement Process Flowchart.

 Jurisdiction Notes: The Ethics Commission will not investigate violations that fall outside the Commission's purview.
 Please refer to our jurisdiction FAQs for more information regarding the types of violations that the Commission is authorized to investigate.
-Complaints regarding police misconduct should not be submitted to the Ethics Commission; instead, they should be directed to the Community Review Board on Police Practices.
+Complaints regarding police misconduct should not be submitted to the Ethics Commission; instead, they should be directed to the Commission on Police Practices.
 Similarly, suspected cases of fraud, waste, or abuse should be reported to the City's Fraud Hotline.